About Us

 If you would like to pay us a visit and see if you would like to join then get in touch or just turn up one Thursday Evening.
 We are a very warm and friendly group and are so laid back that we could fall over.

-We are based in Ramsbottom about 2 minutes from Ramsbottom Train Station and have our meetings every Tuesday and Thursday 7.30 till 11pm
+We are based in Ramsbottom about 2 minutes from Ramsbottom Train Station and have our meetings every Thursday 7.30 till 11pm

 On the 17th August 2010 we held our first Open Evening for more than 15 years.
 This was partly to do with the completion of our extension of the layout which now shows the industrial side in Ramsbottom on Kenyon Street including Mills, Factories and Terrace Houses.